andry81-devops/accum-content/README.md

 You need setup 2-5 repositories:

 1. Repository, where content config file will be stored: `myrepo--gh-content-config`.<br />
    > :information_source: This repository is only required for the content accumulation script.
-This repository the the content store repository can be a single.
+This repository and a content store repository can be a single.

 2. Repository, where to store downloaded content: `myrepo--gh-content-cache`.<br />
    > :information_source: This repository is only required for the content accumulation script.
-This repository the the content config repository can be a single.
+This repository and a content config repository can be a single.

+   **Features of a standalone content cache repository**:

+   * Can be extracted content not related to a specific repository or related to multiple repositories from a target repository.

+   * Extracted content can be updated separately from a target repository.
+For example, after a release commit into a target repository.

+   * Traffic to an external resource can be replaced by traffic to the GitHub resource with better caching.

+   * All content can be stored in a single place and content change be saved into a commits list.

+   * Download and accumulate process can be controlled by explicit config file with parameters (can be outside of a content cache repository).

+   * The content cache repository can be rewrited to remove old files and history does not touching anything else.

 3. Repository, where statistic will be saved: `myrepo--gh-stats`.<br />
    > :information_source: This repository is only required for the statistic accumulation script.